 BOSI Contemporary is pleased to announce Sprouted, a solo exhibition by Brazilian Art Gardener André Feliciano.
 As a self-proclaimed “art gardener working in the field of photography”, Feliciano aims to materialize the present while cultivating the future.
 Featuring photographic works and a new large-scale installation, this exhibit explores the symbolic relationship between photography and society.
 Feliciano’s playful, engaging creations nurture photographic culture both mentally and physically.

-In an oversaturated world where the intricacies of photography are easily overlooked, Feliciano strives to understand how society is affected by this now commonplace technology
+In an oversaturated world where the intricacies of photography are easily overlooked, Feliciano strives to understand how society is affected by this now commonplace technology.
+He explains:

 “Usually when we think about photography we consider the innumerous ways that a camera can interact with the outside.
 As well, we think about the large use of photography in our everyday lives.
 Photography is everywhere.
 In this situation, we are so immersed that we can no longer distinguish how photography influences our way of living.
 This exhibition is a moment to celebrate and think about photography itself in a different way.”